chloepilonv/aws-ai-rag-chatbot/README.md

 ## Next steps

-1. Build an evaluation framework dataset and code
+1. Insert external docs (Ansys, StarCCM, etc.)
-2. Use Langgraph for monitoring
+2. Improve referencing an dsourcing
-3. Try with Qdrant OR store index in SQLite or Postgres
+3. Try with Qdrant
 4. Use an agent instead :-)